Product switching

 Example of a styled product selector

 Adjusting positioning: Use transform: translateY(Npx) to adjust the vertical positioning of the selectors.
-This ensures that the product and version selectors match the line height of your logo for better visual alignment.
+This ensures that the selectors match the line height of your logo for better visual alignment.

 Enhancing visual prominence: You can modify the border radius and add borders to make the selectors more prominent and better integrated with your site’s design aesthetic.